CERTCC/trommel/README.md

 $ trommel.py --help
 ```

-Output TROMMEL results to a file
+Output TROMMEL results to a file based on a given directory of files
 ```
 $ trommel.py -p /directory -o output_file
 ```